rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 ##### Result
 (False on error)
 - `digest`  : HEXASTRING with the message to sign
-- `enc_pubkey` : HESATRING with the public key that used to sign "digest" data
+- `enc_pubkey` : HEXASTRING with the public key that used to sign "digest" data
 - `signature` : HEXASTRING with signature

 ***********************************************************************************